bmolnar91/workbook/module_oop.md

 #### What does the ‘static’ keyword mean?
 IN PROGRESS

-When you declare a variable or a method as 'static', it belongs to the 'class', rather than to a specific 'instance'.
-This means that only one 'instance' of a static member exists, even if you create multiple objects of the class, or if you don't create any.
-It will be 'shared' by all objects.
+When you declare a variable or a method as *static*, it belongs to the *class*, rather than to a specific *instance*.
+This means that only one *instance* of a static member exists, even if you create multiple objects of the class, or if you don't create any.
+It will be shared by all objects.

 //It’s a common practice to use upper case when naming a static variable, although not mandatory.//

-!
 //Static fields are created and initialized when the class is first loaded.
 That happens when a static member of the class is referred to or when an instance of the class is created, whichever comes first.//
-!

 #### Why is the main() method declared as static?
 Explain.
-IN PROGRESS

 One of the basic rules of working with static methods is that you can’t access a nonstatic method or field from a static method because the static method doesn’t have an 'instance' of the class to use to reference instance methods or fields.

 The best-known static method is 'main', which is called by the 'Java runtime' to start an application.
 The main method must be static, which means that applications run in a static context by default.

+In Java, to start a program is to call an existing `public static void main(String[] args)` method on a class.
+Let's reverse engineer this signature:
+1. It must be `public` to be reachable from the outer world.
+2. It must be `static` to be callable before creating any objects.
+3. It is `void` since by design it does not return anything when the program ends normally.
+4. It is possible to pass (multiple) arguments after the name of the class to the java runtime – these arguments are visible by the method through the `args` parameter.

 #### What is the default access modifier in a class?